 Section 59.1-372 of the Code requires that one percent of pari-mutuel wagering be set aside in a separate fund to provide awards to breeders and owners of Thoroughbred and harness horses that are bred in Virginia.
 These are non-general funds generated from pari-mutuel wagering.
-The VRC has a fiduciary responsibility for these funds and awards contracts to the Virginia Thoroughbred Association in Warrenton, Virginia, and the Virginia Harness Horse Association in New Kent to actually administer the funds.
+The VRC has fiduciary responsibility for these funds.
+The VRC awards contracts to the Virginia Thoroughbred Association in Warrenton and the Virginia Harness Horse Association in